Skip to main content

 “We'd just had our second daughter when I read the original script, so I was obviously cracked open emotionally and feeling all these fears that new parents go through, which is 'how do we keep our children safe and alive?'
 I connected more personally to the plight of the family than to the fact that it was a scary movie.”

 This narrative is ratified by Krasinski not only playing the father himself, but also in casting his offscreen wife, Emily Blunt, in the role of the mother.
-(No, Millicent Simmons and Noah Jupe are not their actual kids.)
+(No, Millicent Simmons and Noah Jupe are, tragically, not their actual kids.)

 Most horror films paint in broad strokes.
 They create scares based on our fears about social conformity, sexual awakening, scientific advancement, and so on.
 A Quiet Place is much more focused than that.
-The worst fear that A Quiet Place forces you to confront is that because of your insufficiency as a parent your kids will not survive this world.
-That the monsters will take them from you right before your eyes and you won’t be able to do a thing about it.
+The worst fear that A Quiet Place forces you to confront is that because of your insufficiency as a parent, your kids will not survive this world--the monsters will take them from you right before your eyes and you won’t be able to do a thing about it, not even scream.

 Perhaps this is the reason why the children, Regan and Marcus, are almost always the ones in danger.
 The parents aren’t really tested by the monsters in the same way that the kids are, nor are they in danger as often.
 Lee never encounters the monsters without one or both of his dependents in tow.
 Meanwhile, Evelyn is stalked by the creatures twice, once as she’s about to give birth and again when she hides her newborn in the flooding basement, but both instances place Evelyn in her motherly duties where the focus is just as much on safely delivering or protecting her child as it is on her own safety.
 We’re not scared of mom or dad dying as much as we are of mom and dad watching another one of their kids snatched right in front of them.